Lombiq/Gulp-Extensions/Readme.md

 - *.eslintrc*: In this file you can define your own overriding rules.

 Rules can be found in the [ESLint documentation](https://eslint.org/docs/rules/).

-You have to copy `.eslintrc` to the root folder of your solution, and specify `lombiq-base.js`'s location inside as described in the file.

 The MSBuild output or task runner will show you all of the ESLint rule violations in a detailed manner.